Call For Papers

 Dual submissions: Submissions that are substantially similar to papers that have been previously published, accepted for publication, or submitted in parallel to other peer-reviewed venues with proceedings may not be submitted to NeurIPS.
 (Work that has appeared in non-archival workshops, such as workshops at NeurIPS/ICML, may be submitted.)
 NeurIPS coordinates with other conferences to identify dual submissions.
 The NeurIPS policy on dual submissions applies for the entire duration of the reviewing process.
 Slicing contributions too thinly is discouraged.
 The reviewing process will treat any other submission by an overlapping set of authors as prior work.
 If publishing one would render the other too incremental, both may be rejected.

 Author responses: Authors will have one week to view and respond to initial reviews.
-Author responses must not contain external links.
+Author responses may not contain any identifying information that may violate the double-blind reviewing policy.
 After the initial response period, authors will be able to respond to any further reviewer/AC questions and comments by posting on the submission’s forum page.
 The program chairs reserve the right to solicit additional reviews after the initial author response period.
 These reviews will become visible to the authors as they are added to OpenReview, and authors will have a chance to respond to them.

-Publication of accepted submissions: After decisions have been made, reviews, meta-reviews, and author responses for accepted submissions will be made public (but reviewer, area chair, and senior area chair identities will remain anonymous).
+Publication of accepted submissions: Reviews, meta-reviews, and any discussion with the authors will be made public for accepted papers (but reviewer, area chair, and senior area chair identities will remain anonymous).
 Camera-ready papers will be due in advance of the conference.
 All camera-ready papers must include a funding disclosure.
 We strongly encourage accompanying code and data to be submitted with accepted papers when appropriate, as per the code submission policy.
 Authors will be allowed to make minor changes for a short period of time after the conference.

 Toronto Paper Matching System and OpenReview: NeurIPS may use the Toronto Paper Matching System (TPMS) in order to assign submissions to reviewers and area chairs.
 During the submission process, you may be asked to agree to the use of TPMS for your submission.

-Competitions, Demonstrations, Tutorials, and Workshops: There are separate tutorial, workshop, competition, and demonstration tracks at NeurIPS 2021.
+Competitions, Demonstrations, Datasets and Benchmarks, Tutorials, and Workshops: There are separate tutorial, workshop, competition, datasets and benchmarks (new this year), and demonstration tracks at NeurIPS 2021.
 Authors who wish to submit to these tracks should consult the appropriate calls for submission.

 Frequently asked questions can be found here.